allegro/turnilo/docs/configuration.md

 **sourceListRefreshOnLoad** (boolean)

-Should the list of sources be reloaded every time that Pivot is loaded.
+Should the list of sources be reloaded every time that Swiv is loaded.
 This will put additional load on the data store but will ensure that sources are visible in the UI as soon as they are created.

 **sourceListRefreshInterval** (number)